Murders of Jacqueline Ansell-Lamb and Barbara Mayo: Initial inquiries

 A massive police hunt was launched by Cheshire Police after Ansell-Lamb's murder, involving 120 officers.
 Investigators soon determined that neither the man Ansell-Lamb had met in Earl's Court nor any of her other male associates could have been responsible for the murder.
-As many fans of Manchester City were known to have travelled along the M6 from London to Manchester on the weekend on Ansell-Lamb's murder, investigators theorized her killer could have been one of these individuals.
+As many fans of Manchester City were known to have travelled along the M6 from London to Manchester on the weekend of Ansell-Lamb's murder, investigators theorized her killer could have been one of these individuals.

 The brutal killing of Mayo led to what was described as Britain's "biggest ever motorway hunt".
 The investigation into her murder was led by Detective Chief Superintendent Chris Pollard from Scotland Yard, as Derbyshire and Nottinghamshire police had limited resources.
 1,500 police officers quizzed more than 125,000 people on motorways and took nearly 50,000 statements.
 In an unprecedented move, police set up checkpoints across 150 miles of the M1 between London and Leeds to ask drivers if they had any information, although this was not done until two weeks after the murder.
 For a whole day every vehicle at every junction along the 150-mile length of the motorway was stopped and checked.
 Officers then launched a publicity campaign with posters pasted all over Britain.
 It was believed that some men who might have given lifts to female hitch-hikers at the time had not come forward because they did not want their wives to know, and police appealed to them by saying that their wives would not be told if they came forward with information.